salvgal/SVDDecomposition/README.md

-# SVD Matrix Decomposition
+# SVD Matrix Decomposition (Matrix Analysis for Statistics)

-This is an algorith that take as input two matrixes, return as output the matrix solution of the linear system, following the SVD decomposition algorithm.
+This is an implementation of an algorith that take as input two matrixes, return as output the matrix solution of the linear system, following the SVD decomposition algorithm.

-For more info: https://en.wikipedia.org/wiki/Singular-value_decomposition It uses external library EJML (Efficient Java Matrix Library) for matrix fast computation.
+For more info: https://en.wikipedia.org/wiki/Singular-value_decomposition

+It uses advanced libraries for large matrixes fast computation.